Grayson/defaultapp/README.markdown

 ## How to use defaultapp

 defaultapp was written to be as simple as possible.
 For instance, to merely retrieve the default application for a url scheme, simply pass the scheme as the first argument (`defaultapp mailto`).
-In order to set the default application, provide the scheme and the preferred application name (`default ftp Transmit`).
+In order to set the default application, provide the scheme and the preferred application name (`defaultapp ftp Transmit`).
 Thta's it.

 ## Compiling on 10.4-